-Throughout this SPD, you will find "information boxes" indicated by this symbol: When you see the symbol, read what's inside the accompanying information box to learn more about the highlighted topic in that section of the SPD.
+Throughout this SPD, you will find "information boxes" indicated by this symbol: When you see this symbol, read what's inside the accompanying information box to learn more about the highlighted topic in that section of the SPD.
 Terms used to describe your benefits are generally defined when the term is first introduced.
 There is also a "Glossary" at the end of this SPD that defines certain additional terms and how they apply to the benefits described in this SPD.

 Please read this SPD carefully and share it with your family members who are eligible for coverage or for whom you've elected coverage.
-If you have any questions about the benefits information contained in this SPD, contact American Airlines Benefit Service Center.at 1-888-860-6178.
-When you hear the telephone prompts, select 1.
+If you have any questions about the benefits information contained in this SPD, contact American Airlines Benefits Service Center at 1-888-860-6178.